RafaelMeier/FGM-PremixedFOAM/README.md

 ### Test case

-It is provided a 2D Bunsen flame test case for a two-dimensional slab domain subject to a prescribed  Poiseuille inlet velocity.
+It is provided a 2D Bunsen flame test case for a two-dimensional slab domain subject to a prescribed  Poiseuille inlet velocity for stochiometric methane/air mixture at atmospheric conditions.

 To run the case just type in the terminal window the following command